 It’s no secret that WordPress websites are becoming more complex by the day.
 With each plugin we install, another layer of intricacy is added.
 This, of course, boosts our chances of running into problems when performing routine software updates.

 This is part of the open source bargain we accept with WordPress.
 You get a magnificent collection of plugins that do all sorts of things.
 But they all come from different developers.
 With that, the chance that two disparate parts won’t play nicely together is always in the back of your mind.

 That’s what makes a staging site such a great resource.
 It’s an exact copy of your WordPress website that runs independently from your “live” version.
 This allows you to test updates and other changes to your site without disrupting availability.

-Staging sites can be built and utilized using a number of methods.
+Staging sites can be built and utilized using several methods.
 But not everyone has access to the same tools.
 So which flavor you choose may be more a matter of what resources are readily available, rather than simply going with the easiest solution.

 There is no shortage of ways to get the job done, but here is a sampling of some of the more popular routes to a glorious staging site of your own:

 Automated Staging Through Your Web Host

 This is the Holy Grail in terms of quick and easy setup.
 Some web hosts, especially in the WordPress space, offer one-click staging sites that make a copy of your live site.
 From there, you can test out any changes within the staging environment and, when ready, overwrite your live site with those changes.

 By far, this is the preferable solution as it requires virtually no work on your part to use.
 The only catch is that you need to choose a web host that offers this feature.
 Otherwise, you’re stuck building your own.